purescript-halogen/purescript-halogen/README.md

 F.onValueInput (E.input SetText)
 ```

-It is also possible to declare an event listeners that makes use of the `preventDefault`, `stopPropagation`, and `stopImmediatePropagation` event methods, at the same time as sending inputs to `eval`.
+It is also possible to declare an event listener that makes use of the `preventDefault`, `stopPropagation`, and `stopImmediatePropagation` event methods, at the same time as sending inputs to `eval`.
 To do this, the `input` and `input_` functions are omitted, and instead the listener should look something like this:

 ``` purescript
 E.onClick (\_ -> EH.preventDefault $> action ToggleState)